 Туре Cycles Inspection items Are there dust, foreign objects around the motor and air vent?
-Daily Is there any abnormal vibration, noise or smell? inspection Cycles Is the cabling OK?
-No damage?
-Inspection Is there any loose connection or misalignment at each connecting point to other devices?
+Daily Cycles Is there any abnormal vibration, noise or smell?
+Is the cabling OK?
+No damage? inspection • Is there any loose connection or misalignment at each connecting point to other devices?
 Is the main circuit voltage normal?
-Periodical Evenuveer Is there any loose point at tighten ( pressed ) points? inspection Every year Are terminals intact, not damaged?
+Periodical inspection Every year Are terminals intact, not damaged?